hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/README.md

 The official Bootloader sample from the nRF Connect SDK is the [SMP Server Sample](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.html).
 That one is properly tested.
 For some proper theory on Bootloaders and Device Firmware Upgrade (DFU), see the nRF Connect SDK on [Security](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/nrf/security_chapter.html).

+## Version
+This repo is for the most part not updated to Sysbuild.
+This means that samples are not expected to work that well from NCS v2.7.0 and onwards.
+However, there are a lot of good samples on DevAcademy.
+See below:

 ## DevAcademy
 This git repo is starting to become a bit old.
 I have since helped writing a [Lesson on Bootloaders and DFU on DevAacademy](https://academy.nordicsemi.com/courses/nrf-connect-sdk-intermediate/lessons/lesson-8-bootloaders-and-dfu-fota/).
 I recommend that you check out the lesson as well.

 ## Requirements
 Most of the samples here use [mcumgr](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/zephyr/services/device_mgmt/mcumgr.html) to perform DFU.
 I recommend that you install it before starting.